-When AI Servo AF is set, there is no illumination in red even when focus is achieved.
+When Al Servo AF is set, there is no illumination in red even when focus is achieved

-- When you press the <= > or <= > button, the AF points will be illuminated in red regardless of this setting. - The aspect ratio lines (p.120), and the grid and flicker detection set with [\frac{\psi}{2}: Viewfinder display] will also light up in red.
+- illuminated in red regardless of this setting. - The aspect ratio lines (p.120), and the grid and flicker detection set with [\forall 2: Viewfinder display] will also light up in red.